Neil Carson

-Neil Carson (born 25 January 1973) is a former Irish cricketer.
+Neil David Carson (born 25 January 1973 in Banbridge, County Down, Northern Ireland) is a former Northern Irish cricketer.
 He was a left-handed batsman and right-arm medium-pace bowler.
 His career playing for Ireland got off to an excellent start in 1998 with a half-century against Bangladesh, and he went on to represent his country on 22 occasions, including two first-class and three List A matches.
 He also represented Northern Ireland in the cricket tournament at the 1998 Commonwealth Games, a tournament which consisted of his first three List A matches.